12 March 2016

 Immediately, talk back radio was awash with enraged South Australian’s incredulous ASC wouldn’t be building the ships.
 Actually the news got worse.

 In fact, no Australian ship builder had ever been invited to tender for the build contract; it wasn’t just South Australia that had been shunned by our Defence Procurement Department; every ship yard in the country had been shut out.

-The stunning news hit the media the day after Prime Minister Malcolm Turnbull had just toured the state on a glad handing mission a warm-up to the worst kept secret; the distinct possibility Turnbull will take us to the polls mid-year.
+The news hit the media the day after Prime Minister Malcolm Turnbull had just toured the state on a publicity mission, prior to announcing taking us to the polls mid-year.
 The announcement of the decision came just days after Payne and Prime Minister Malcolm Turnbull proclaimed South Australia as being at the forefront of the government’s plan to create a "world-class," sustainable naval shipbuilding industry.

 In reality this decision is old news.
 The decision to seek an offshore builder was reported in the media almost 2 years ago.

 But Why?
 Why can't the ships be built in Australia?

 As I write this no one in Government has provided a detailed explanation (and opposition political parties are making the most of it).
 However, it doesn't take much trawling of the internet to observe...